14.3.26

 Description

-Although the project is still in its early stages, the current prototype already shows the foundations of its gameplay.
+The project is written in C in psx2d, a godot-inspired 2D engine and PSn00bSDK.
 Players control a small geometric character that automatically moves forward while jumping over obstacles in rhythm-based platforming sequences.
 The familiar structure of short challenges, precise timing, and pattern memorization strongly recalls the gameplay style that made Geometry Dash so popular.

 Extra info